Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: METHODOLOGY

 \subsection{Cosmological Parameter Estimation}

-we first calculate the SNR of different GW sources according to Eq.(\ref{SNR}), then we can naturally obtain the constraints on the luminosity distances of SMBHBs by using the Fisher matrix as described in the last subsection.
-We only select the SMBHBs with SNR greater than 10 as the useful SMBHB candidates in this work.
-We find that 11, 16, and 22 SMBHBs meet the requirement of PTA composed of 100, 200, and 500 MSPs, respectively.
-Our simulated accuracies for the luminosity distances ($\Delta d_{\rm L}/d_{\rm L}$) of SMBHBs are shown in Fig.\ref{figure1}.
-It can be obviously find that for the same SMBHB candidate, when the number of pulsars is larger, the constraint on the luminosity distance $d_{\rm L}$ is tighter.
+We first calculate the SNR of different GW sources using Eq. (\ref{SNR}), and then apply the Fisher matrix method described in the previous subsection to obtain constraints on the luminosity distances of the SMBHBs.
+Only SMBHBs with an SNR greater than 10 are considered viable candidates for this analysis.
+For both the DE-coupled and DM-coupled models, we find that 15, 17, and 20 SMBHBs meet the SNR criterion for PTAs composed of 20, 50, and 100 MSPs, respectively.
+After comparing these candidates with the sensitivity curves, we retain only 3, 7, and 12 SMBHBs for further analysis.
+The simulated accuracies of the luminosity distances ($\Delta d_{\rm L}/d_{\rm L}$) for the retained SMBHBs are shown in Fig. \ref{DL}.
+As expected, for a given SMBHB candidate, increasing the number of MSPs results in tighter constraints on the luminosity distance $d_{\rm L}$.

-Next, we use the simulated data to constrain the cosmological parameters by performing a Markov Chain Monte Carlo (MCMC) analysis.
-In addition, we employ the cosmic microwave background (CMB) angular power spectra data of $Planck$ 2018 TT,TE,EE+lowE \cite{Planck:2018vyg} for the joint analysis and comparison.
-In this paper, in order to avoid the perturbation divergence problem in the IDE cosmology, we employ the ePPF framework to calculate the cosmological perturbations \cite{Li:2014cee,Li:2014eha}.
-We use the ${\tt CosmoMC}$ package \cite{Lewis:2002ah} to perform the MCMC calculations and insert the ePPF code as a part of it to deal with the perturbation divergence problem in the global cosmological fit.
+Next, we use the simulated data to constrain cosmological parameters through a Markov Chain Monte Carlo (MCMC) analysis.
+For a comprehensive analysis and comparison, we also incorporate the Planck 2018 dataset and the Planck PR4 lensing dataset which label as CMB.
+To address the issue of perturbation divergence in IDE models, we adopt the extended parameterized post-Friedmann (ePPF) framework for handling cosmological perturbations \cite{Li:2014cee, Li:2014eha}.
+The MCMC calculations are performed using the ${\tt CosmoMC}$ package \cite{Lewis:2002ah}, while the IDE background dynamics and linear perturbation equations are implemented under a modified version of ${\tt CAMB}$ \cite{Lewis:1999bs}, with the ePPF code integrated to resolve perturbation divergence in the global cosmological fit.